MLB stadiums by capacity: Biggest, smallest baseball parks

 Home team: Cleveland Guardians

-Progressive Field once hosted a streak of 455 consecutive sellouts, but renovations reduced the capacity by about 8,000, making it the smallest MLB stadium by capacity through the 2024 season — until the two ballparks below came into play.
+Progressive Field once hosted a streak of 455 consecutive sellouts, but renovations reduced the capacity by about 8,000, making it one of the smallest MLB stadiums by capacity.
+It can still be the place to be in downtown Cleveland when the Guardians are thriving, as they have often been in recent seasons.

 Location: West Sacramento, California